tpwo/pyzet/README.md

 The current version is limited in its capabilities, so it might be frustrating to use.
-Don't hesitate to add an issue or PR, if you have any idea how to improve or expand this tool, or you experienced any problems.
+Don't hesitate to add an issue or PR, if you have any idea how to improve or expand this tool, or if you've experienced any problems.
 Any feedback is welcome!

 The basic configuration of pyzet is set via YAML file which should be placed at `~/.config/pyzet/pyzet.yaml`.
 However, there is a `--config` flag that can be used to point to a custom config file using relative or global path.

-Config file contains four possible fields of which only `repo` is required to be set.
-The remaining three will use default values if they are not set in the config file.
+Config file contains a set of possible fields of which only `repo` is required to be set.
+The remaining ones will use default values if they are not set in the config file.

 ### Default config values

-On Linux (or actually "not Windows", so it will trigger also on Mac) they will be compatible with Ubuntu and possibly some other distros:
+On Linux (or actually: "not Windows", so it will trigger also on Mac) they will be compatible with Ubuntu and possibly some other distros:

     editor: /usr/bin/vim